Spin Texture as Polarization Fingerprint of Halide Perovskites

-Therefore, there will be systems in which the first order phase transition may occur through the first order phase transition.
-In the lower panel of Fig. \ref{fig3}, we demonstrate the change in the perspective of the semimetallic bandstructure with the change in the polarized field direction and effect of anisotropy on the critical hopping interactions.
-When the hopping interaction is isotropic and has a critical value for a given field, as semimetallic ring is formed on a plane perpendicular to the field as already discussed.
-If the field changes its direction ($\textbf{E}^P \rightarrow \textbf{E'}^P$), the ring is formed on a different plane.
-If the field is maintained while the critical hopping interactions are made anisotropic ($t_c \rightarrow t_c$'), the ring disappears, and in place of a close semimetallic contour, the system will have either open arcs or Weyl points.
+Therefore, there will be systems in which the topological phase transition may occur through the first order phase transition.
+In Fig. \ref{fig3}(e-j), we schematically demonstrate the change in the perspective of the SM band structure with the change in the polarization field direction, hopping interactions and the reciprocal plane.
+For example, let us say that, when the polarization field is $\vec{E^P}$, a semimetallic ring is formed on the plane $p_1$ for a critical set of hopping interactions $\{t\}$.
+Now, if the field is changed to $\vec{E^{P\prime}}$, the Dirac circle is no longer observed on this plane and may occur some other plane $p_2$.
+Similarly, if $\{t\}$ changes to $\{t^{\prime}\}$ due to anisotropy, it may give rise to arcs on the same plane and Weyl points on some other plane $p_2$.
 Overall, the field controlled bandgap in strained and/or pressured perovskites is turning out to be a robust tool to tune the optoelectronics and topological applications.